mrmanc/mrmanc.github.io/_posts/2012-02-15-fast-feedback.md

 * instrumented our classes using Cobertura and guarded against drops in test coverage
 * PMD and Checkstyle checks as mentioned above

-It has evolved over time depending on how frustrated we were with it’s length, and what we were working on at the time (hence what the risks were).
+It has evolved over time depending on how frustrated we were with its length, and what we were working on at the time (hence what the risks were).
 At our lowest, we were spending around fifteen minutes running tests before checking in.

 It was suggested to us that we should be able to hold our breath whilst our tests run, and I’m glad to say that even the smokers of the team should be able to do that for 24 seconds.